Undergraduate English language requirements

 Australia Secondary qualifications in other states Equivalent of the VCE requirement

-Canada Alberta High School Diploma Pass the 30/31 English subject (only for students completing the qualification in Canada)
+Canada Alberta High School Diploma Pass the English Language Arts 30-1 or 30-2 subject (only for students completing the qualification in Canada)

 Canada British Columbia Graduation Certificate Pass English 12 or English Studies 12 (only for students completing the qualification in Canada)